 Most people are used to getting junk mail delivered to their front door by the post office.
-So, most people were not surprised when junk email, Spam, started getting delivered to their mailboxes.
+So, most people were not surprised when junk email, spam, started getting delivered to their mailboxes.
 Unlike the paper products whose delivery to your door costs money, however, spam is almost free to send, and so has proliferated to the point of forcing some users to abandon their email addresses and seek unlisted, unknown addresses.
 Whenever you give out your email address on the Internet -- sign up for a newsletter, enter a contest, buy from an online store, display your address on a web page -- your address gets picked up by advertisers seeking to make a buck by sending an ad to your mailbox, hoping you'll buy something.
 At some point, some programmers decided enough was enough, and they started to work on solutions to the spam problem.
 One such solution, Spam Assassin, was developed by programmers who decided that their product ought to be available to anyone, for free.
-It is this solution that we at UCSD have begun using, and it is the goal of the Mail Filter Utility to harness the power of Spam Assassin, along with another powerful and flexible tool for manipulating messages called Procmail, without forcing you to learn the ambiguities required to configure them by hand.
+It is this solution that we at UC San Diego have begun using, and it is the goal of the Mail Filter Utility to harness the power of Spam Assassin, along with another powerful and flexible tool for manipulating messages called Procmail, without forcing you to learn the ambiguities required to configure them by hand.

 Most of this article is aimed at people using the advanced options of the Mail Filter Utility.
 Those who wish to enable simple spam filtering need only log in and press a button, without worrying about "the man behind the curtain."